Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 How to cure salmon?

 Another way to prolong the storage life of salmon is to cure it.
-Curing is ideal if you are to use salmon in a few days, but you don’t want to go through the freeze and thawing processes.
+Curing is ideal if you want to use salmon in a few days, but don’t want to go through the freeze and thawing processes.
 I usually cure salmon 3 days before using it.

 Ingredients